catriverr/gmeng-sdk/readme.md

     make test2 (builds unit tests / tests/test.cpp)
 options:
     make [debug] [no-ncurses] [use-external] [warnings] [all/test/test2]
+    make configure
 ```
 - The `debug` option adds the `-g -O0 -fsanitize=address` flags to the compiler.
 - The `no-ncurses` option disables the auto-imports to `utils/interface.cpp` and `types/interface.h` from the `gmeng.h` header.
 - The `use-external` option enables the auto-imports to `SDL2/SDL.h` headers for SDL-based windows.
 - The `warnings` option enables `-Wall` so all warnings are displayed by the compiler.

+- The `configure` option runs the configuration utility to set up the buildconfig for a program.

 ## Debugging
 Gmeng is designed and configured to be debugged with the `llvm/lldb` debugger.
 To debug different functionalities of the library, run llvm with the unit tests binary.